telosnetwork/telos-docs/docs/evm/about/launch-dapp-on-tEVM.md

 ## Platform Basics

 Telos EVM is an implementation of the Ethereum EVM.
-It is written as a smart contract in EOSIO(C++) and runs on top of the Telos Zero network.
+It is written as a smart contract in Leap(C++) and runs on top of the Telos Zero network.
 DApps built on the Telos EVM will run similarly to how they run on Ethereum, but with several key differences; namely, tEVM will execute transactions orders of magnitude faster and cheaper than on Ethereum.

 ## Accessing Telos